Engineering

 The model weights are the parameters of the base model.
 In SIA, that base is gpt-oss-120b.
 Weight updates happen via LoRA at rank 32 — low-rank adapter weights, not a full retrain — running on H100 GPUs via Modal.

-This selective switching is the core mechanism.
+That selective switching is the core mechanism.
 Coordinating the two levers serially is what SIA contributes over prior work that pulled only one lever at a time.
-The Feedback-Agent itself decides which lever, and which RL algorithm to apply for the weight update — PPO with GAE for clean scalar rewards on the legal task, GRPO for the denoising task, entropic-advantage weighting for the sparse-success GPU kernel task.
+The Feedback-Agent itself decides which lever to pull, and which RL algorithm to apply for the weight update — PPO with GAE for clean scalar rewards on the legal task, GRPO for the denoising task, entropic-advantage weighting for the sparse-success GPU kernel task.

 That is the loop.
 Run task.
 Log trajectory.
 Feedback-Agent diagnoses.
 Pick lever.
 Update.
 Repeat.